On the Menu: More Security

 Recently, the National Restaurant Association co-hosted a chat via its Twitterfeed, dealing with issues of payment security.
 This is of particular concern to NRA members, since many of the most headline-grabbing hacks have come at eateries, like PF Chang’s, Dairy Queen, and other food establishments.

-It works with “NFC,” or “Near Field Communication” purchases where cards are tapped, etc. This happens with EMV, or chipped cards, that have magnetic stripes as back-up, for places where the chip still can’t be used.
+It operates in the context of “NFC” or “Near Field Communication” transactions where cards are tapped, among other methods.
+This occurs with EMV or chipped cards that include magnetic stripes as a backup, particularly in situations where the chip remains unusable.
 Then, the “app scans the card and takes the ATC (or ‘transaction counter’) data.
 The app also contains a look-up table, or a dictionary, that matches all possible ‘random’ numbers the payment terminal might provide with the corresponding transaction counter number.
-So when the random number is taken in by the app, it looks for the corresponding ATC and CVV values.
 At that point, the app has all the data it needs and can start making transactions.
 The clone is complete.”

 As Greensheet reported about the NRA’s Twitter chat, there is, currently a “sense of urgency restaurant owners and payments industry stakeholders share in addressing the current threat environment and protecting the integrity of cardholder data.”